This Week's Purchase: SEGA Dreamcast

 Originally the Dreamcast had a few flaws, but many of these are irrelevant today.
 The lack of a second analogue stick was obviously a weakness when compared to the consoles it was competing against, but today it's just a great retro machine that, like many others, only has one analogue stick.
 And it's actually an incredibly comfortable controller.
 Its design appears to originate from the Saturn's 3D control pad, and much like this strange shaped device, it fits in your hands far better than you'd think from looking at it.

 Overall my first week with the Dreamcast has left me thoroughly impressed.
-As with the Saturn it has a unique mix of retro and modern, both in it’s features and selection of games.
-I’ve been playing a few of these quite a lot recently, so look out for some retro reviews in the near future, and I’ll be discussing some of my collection in more detail then!
+As with the Saturn it has a unique mix of retro and modern, both in its features and selection of games.
+I've been playing a few of these quite a lot recently, so look out for some retro reviews in the near future, and I'll be discussing some of my collection in more detail then!